DannieDigital/hw-week1/README.md

+## **Disclaimer: I do not know what I did to push my assignment to github.
+Please read Master folder for the solved solution.**

 # 01 HTML CSS Git: Code Refactor

 One of the most common tasks for front-end and junior developers is to take existing code and refactor it to either meet a certain set of standards or implement a new technology.
 Web accessibility is an increasingly important consideration for businesses, ensuring that people with disabilities or socio-economic restrictions have access to their website, and helping them avoid litigation.